a2s-institute/thesis-report/README.md

 The logo of an external institution can be added with the command `\thirdpartylogo{path/to/image/}`

+## Prerequisites

+Please make sure that you have `texlive-full` installed so that you don't face any compilation errors (on Ubuntu systems, you can install it with `sudo apt install texlive-full`).

 ## Usage

 The main file of the report is `report.tex`; chapters, appendices, and the abstract are given in separate files in the `chapters` directory.

-When submitting a report, the name of the pdf should be changed to match the naming convention specified in the MAS wiki, namely
+When submitting a report, the name of the pdf should be changed to match the naming convention specified in the MAS Vital Information, namely

 ```
 LastNameI-[RnD-MT]Report